-Florence Taylor joined the staff of CCNS in 2015.
-She holds a BS/BA in Psychology/America History from Binghamton University.
-Her MS Ed is from Brooklyn College with post-graduate studies at Bank Street School of Education.
+Florence Taylor joined the staff of CCNS in 2015 and she holds a BS/BA in Psychology/American History from SUNY Binghamton.
+Her MS ED is from Brooklyn College with post-graduate studies at Bank Street School of Education.
 She is a great resource for our families and our staff and brings unbridled energy to her classroom.
-Her outside interests include face painting, gardening and mothering her three fantastic children.
+Her outside interests include face painting, yoga, gardening and mothering her three fantastic children.

 Myrna holds a BA in Language Arts and French Literature from Damascus University in Syria.
 Myrna joined the faculty of CCNS in 2012 and has been the Assistant Teacher in the Orange Room since then.
 She is a long time resident of Westchester who enjoys traveling, walking and golfing with her husband and four boys.
 Myrna is very passionate about teaching and inspiring children to love to learn.